MuhamedKhaled/ShushMe/README.md

 # ShushMe
-ShushMe is an app that turns your device silent whenever you enter any of a list of places of your choice using Geofences
+ShushMe is an app that allows you to pick a set of locations using Google's Places API, it then creates geofences around those places and turns your device into silent mode if you enter any of them.
+Once the device exits again ShushMe turns your device back to normal

 ## Screenshots